jrglasgow/video_converter/README.md

 The script has been modified to use the -movflags faststart option now in ffmpeg so qtfaststart is not necessary.

-The files are converted to 800kbps video 128k audio with fastart optimizing for web streaming.
+The files are converted to 800kbps video 128k audio with faststart optimizing for web streaming.

 Usage
 -----